joelhawksley/identity/_posts/2020-11-14-four-arguments-for-the-elimination-of-television.md

 ---
 layout: post
-title: Notes on Four Arguments for the Elimination of Television
+title: Four Arguments for the Elimination of Television by Jerry Mander
-type: review
-book_author: Jerry Mander
-book_year: 1978
-book_isbn: 0-688-03274-5
 ---

 I grew up without a television at home.
 Even at the time, I knew this was out of the ordinary.
 As my friends obsessed over MTV, video games, and movies, I spent time on the computer.